usnistgov/ESCWaveformGenerator/README.md

  property.
 The software developed by NIST employees is not subject to copyright protection within the United States.

-### Commercial Disclaimer
+## 2.2.
+Commercial Disclaimer
  Certain commercial equipment, instruments, or materials are identified in this paper to foster understanding.
 Such identification does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the materials or equipment identified are necessarily the best available for the purpose.

-## 2. Outline
+# 3. Outline

-- A simple Matlab framework for reading/saving signals from/to large files
-- Signal processing for decimating radar field-measured waveforms
-- Signal processing for mixing radar field-measured waveforms with interference signals
-- The GUI simplifies the selection of certain parameters such as signal power levels, and randomizes other parameters such as start time, and frequency
+## 3.1.
+Project Goals
 - Automates the generation of multiple waveform files
 - Generate waveforms for developing detection algorithm of incumbent radar for 3.5 GHz spectrum sharing
 - Generate training data for machine learning based algorithms

+## 3.2.
+Design Philosophy
+This project consists of a framework and a GUI, both developed in MATLAB, see the [Development Details](#4-development-details) section for more details.

+### 3.2.1.
+Matlab Framework
+This project is built off a simple Matlab framework that was designed to accomplish a few things:
+1. Reads/Write large files in smaller and more manageable segments.
+2. Manage the state of the system (eg: time, filter) as to not introduce discontinuity resulting from the segmented read-write.
+3. Automate the generation of multiple waveform files, using Matlab’s parallel toolbox for parallelism.

+This framework allows for many other tools to be created building on this framework, such as the included decimator.

+While the original uses may include:
+* Generate waveforms for developing detection algorithm of incumbent radar for 3.5 GHz spectrum sharing
+* Generate training data for machine learning based algorithms

+the modularity of this framework does lend itself to reuse in other projects with completely different goals.

+Unsorted (but useful bullet points)
+* Signal processing for decimating radar field-measured waveforms
+* Signal processing for mixing radar field-measured waveforms with interference signals

+### 3.2.2.
+Matlab GUI
+A GUI was built upon the framework to improve user experience.
+This GUI was built with a much more specific intention (Generate training data for machine learning based algorithms) and as a result has much less flexibility than the framework.

+Some examples of the limitations of the GUI:
+* Currently limits the waveform to a maximum of
+    * 2 two radar one files
+    * 2 LTE signals
+    * 1 ABI signal.
+* specifically designed for mixing radar field-measured waveforms with interference signals

+Despite these limitations, the GUI simplifies the selection of certain parameters such as signal power levels, and has the ability to easily randomize other parameters such as start time, and frequency

+# 4. Development Details
 - Current development using Matlab 2017b
-- The Generation tool can be compiled and deployed
+- The Generation tool can be compiled and deployed.
+See the section [How to run](#6-how-to-run) for more details
-- For more information see [WInnComm Presentation](docs/3.5_GHz_Waveform_Generation_for_Testing_and_Development_of_ESC_Detectors_WInnComm2017.pdf)

-## 3. Prerequisites for generating waveforms:
+# 5. Prerequisites for generating waveforms:
 1. Requires field measured radar waveforms
     * [3.5 GHz Radar Waveform Capture at Point Loma Final Test Report](https://www.nist.gov/publications/35-ghz-radar-waveform-capture-point-loma)